thingful/device-hub/readme.md

 ./device-hub-cli-linux-amd64 create -f=./test-configurations/mqtt_listener.yaml
 ```

-The configuration can be inspected
+The running configuration can be inspected

 ```
 ./device-hub-cli-linux-amd64 get all